sedouard/TCDisruptAPIs/README.md

 ![](ScreenShots/ss13.png)

-We easily add references via triple-slash comments to the typing files by adding '/// ' plus the **reference** tag.
+We can easily add references via triple-slash comments to the typing files by adding '/// ' plus the **reference** tag.
 This is seen as a comment but the editor (which can also understand TypeScript) will interpret this information.
-Now you can see rich jsDoc and typing information right into the editor.
+Now you can see rich jsDoc and typing information right in the editor.

 ![](ScreenShots/ss14.png)

 ## Creating the API router

 By default express creates a default web page.
 We don't really need this but it doesn't hurt that it's there.
 Lets create a new router by adding a new file, **api.js** into the **routes** folder.
+This is where we will service API calls.
 You can do this by just right clicking on the routes folder and creating a new file:

 ![](ScreenShots/ss15.png)